 - should the group close, the parent body will assume their assets and liabilities e.g. local branches of Special Olympics affiliating to Special Olympics NZ.

 What can you apply for?

-Funds are available for any charitable, philanthropic or cultural purpose that benefits the local community – both large and small.
+Funds are available for charitable, philanthropic or cultural purposes that benefits the local community.

 All grants must be used for goods and services within New Zealand to meet Inland Revenue requirements and we can generally only fund events or projects that will take place during the next six months.
 We cannot fund any retrospective activities or transactions already incurred e.g. deposits and purchases made prior to approval of the grant.
 No exceptions.

 Please note that all applications are subject to the availability of funds within the local community and compliance with authorised purposes.